goFrendiAsgard/kokoropy/README.md

 Now, `pokemon.tpl` will also include `base.tpl`.
 The original content of `pokemon.tpl` will replace `%include` in `base.tpl`

-To know more about template, please visit http://bottlepy.org/docs/dev/stpl.html
+__Note:__ To know more about template, please visit http://bottlepy.org/docs/dev/stpl.html